adilsammar/woolly-of-cv/assets/mnist/docs/Assignment6/ReadMe.md

   * Why is it needed?

       * Originally introduced as BN was hard to apply to recurrent neural networks.
+The problem is RNNs have a recurrent connection to previous timestamps and would require a separate β and γ for each timestep in the BN layer which instead adds additional complexity and makes it harder to use BN with RNNs
       * Used in Transformers

 ### Group Normalization: